Fellow Nomination Guidelines

 - Nominator - Only a current OSA Fellow Member may submit a Fellow nomination.

 - References - A minimum of three and a maximum of five.
 At least one of the references must be a current OSA Fellow Member and only one should be from the same institution as the nominee.
-The three to five references must be listed on the nomination and each should be contacted by you and instructed to complete an online Fellow Reference form by 15 June.
-Once the nomination is submitted the references will receive an email with a link to the online Fellow Reference form.
+The three to five references must be included on the nomination form and each should be contacted by you and instructed to provide the Fellow Reference online through BEAM by 15 June.
+Once you add a reference to the nomination, the reference will receive an email with a link to the online Fellow Reference portal in BEAM.

 - OSA Award & Medal winners, who are OSA members but not OSA Fellows, are automatically considered for election to Fellow during the next review cycle.